"

 Unit 1: Measurement and Motion

-The first lab activity associated with this textbook guides you through the process of performing an experiment to determine human reaction time.
-The experimental setup is similar (but not exactly the same) as seen in this video.
-Any rigorous scientific experiment requires an understanding of measurement units of measure, and measurement uncertainty (next unit).
-Preparing the particular setup for this lab also requires and understanding of basic motion concepts such as position, velocity, acceleration, and free-fall.
+Any rigorous scientific experiment requires an understanding of units of measure and measurement uncertainty (next unit) in addition to the scientific concepts being studied.
+For example, this video demonstrates that a basic experiment to meaure human reaction time requires several measurements with different units and physics concepts such as position, velocity, acceleration, and free-fall.
 The following chapters in this unit will introduce these concepts.
 The learner outcomes for this unit are listed below, and below that are some related key terms to watch out for as you complete the chapter.

 Unit 2 Learner Outcomes